hoalexander44/MomentumTeamWebsite/Blogs/RaviPatelBlog.md

 However I still think the work that was done on this team is still amazing.
 There are lessons I want to take away from this project.
 One idea is to make a concept that is fun and enjoyable for people to play.
 So taking a small aspect of a game and trying to see how far we can take that idea and form it into a game.
 Also just overall production checkups and make sure everyone is on the same page and try to get assets implemented on time to see how people think of the look.

+### Week 2

+Task completed: Came back from the break and started production again with a new team

+Number of hours worked: 5

+What did we do: Overall for this first week we all met with each other and started to talk abut the overall production of the next 10 weeks.
+We wanted to see what the new team members would want to do on the project and started diving up the task around.
+I am working on art again and have new ideas to add in the game for the coming weeks.

+Upcoming: starting to work on new assets for the game.

 [back](Blogs.html)